poiyomi/PoiyomiDocs/docs/shading/clear-coat.md

 This option scales the **Reflection Mask** if defined.
 If not defined, this option directly controls the strength of clearcoat specular highlights.

+## Fresnel Strength

+- `Type`: **Float**, Range: `0.0 - 1.0`

+How strong the low-angle reflective rim should affect the material.
+This is similar to Unity Standard's fresnel effect by default, but allows further control of how intense it should be.

 ## Reflection Tint

 - `Type`: **Color**